apple/swift-nio/Sources/NIOCore/Docs.docc/swift-concurrency.md

 #### Protocol Negotiation

 With the introduction of `NIOAsyncChannel` we are introducing concrete types to the channel's pipeline.
-The underlying bridging handlers of the `NIOAsyncChannel` are generic and unwrap the inbound and wrap the outbound data.
+The underlying bridging handlers of the `NIOAsyncChannel` are generic and automatically handle wrapping and unwrapping the outbound and inbound data.
 This means that once you wrap a ``Channel`` into a `NIOAsyncChannel` the inbound and outbound types need to be known.
-Moreover, these types are not allowed to change anymore otherwise it will result in runtime crashes.
+MMoreover, these types are not allowed to change at runtime, as type mismatches will result in runtime crashes.
-To solve the problem of protocol negotiation we had to introduce a new ``ChannelHandler`` protocol called `NIOProtocolNegotiationHandler`.
+To solve the problem of protocol negotiation we introduced a new ``ChannelHandler`` protocol called `NIOProtocolNegotiationHandler`.
 This protocol requires a single future property `NIOProtocolNegotiationHandler/protocolNegotiationResult` that is completed once the handler is finished with protocol negotiation.
-In the successful case, the future can either indicate that protocol negotiation is fully done by returning `NIOProtocolNegotiationResult/finished(_:)``or indicate that further protocol negotiation needs to be done by returning `NIOProtocolNegotiationResult/deferredResult(_:)`.
+In the successful case, the future can either indicate that protocol negotiation is fully done by returning `NIOProtocolNegotiationResult/finished(_:)` or indicate that further protocol negotiation needs to be done by returning `NIOProtocolNegotiationResult/deferredResult(_:)`.

 #### ServerBootstrap